 DNA extraction and quantification of bacterial load.
 DNA of mice fecal samples was extracted using the QIAmp PowerFecal DNA kit (Qiagen, #12830–50) following standard manufacturer procedures.
 DNA samples were resuspended in Buffer C6 and quantitated using the Qubit fluorometer (ThermoFisher Scientific).
-To quantitatively assess bacterial load, total bacteria density were determined using qPCR as described recently [76].
+To quantitatively assess bacterial load, total bacteria density were determined using qPCR as previously described [76].
 The absolute abundance of a bacterial taxon was estimated by multiplication of its relative abundance and the total bacterial load.